metaconsciousgroup/lab-website/content/authors/nathan_kong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Postdocs
 ---

 I'm broadly interested in how animals learn new tasks and switch between them.
-If you are interested in my research or other things I do, please feel free to email me!
+If you are interested in my research or other things I do, please feel free to email me! :)